LuAliSora/crawler_firstTry/README.md

 ## Note:
     1. Run "main.py: mode1 to get pic path, mode2 to download pic
     2. In "baseSet.py", change "User-Agent" if you need
-    3. "learn_re", "wall.py" are not used
+    3. "learn_re.py", "wall.py" are not used

 ## Problem:
     1. Net problem to access oversea web